Noncompact self-shrinkers for mean curvature flow with arbitrary genus: Visualisations and numerical results

+Figures \ref{fig:one-end} and \ref{fig:half-end} visualise the expected shapes of the self-shrinkers $\Theta_g$ constructed in Theorem~\ref{thm:main}.
+The simulated surfaces feature reflection symmetries along vertical planes in addition to their dihedral symmetry.
+This indicates that the full symmetry group of $\Theta_g$ is actually larger than the dihedral group $\dih_{g+1}$ as remarked at the beginning of Section~\ref{sec:existence}.
 In Figure \ref{fig:2ends} (top images), we visualise the expected shapes of the self-shrinkers $\Phi_{2n-1}$ from Conjecture~\ref{conj:twoends} for $n\in\{7,24\}$.
 We compare them to simulations of the compact self-shrinkers $\Sigma_{2n}$ (bottom images) which M\o{}ller \cite{Moeller2014} constructed for sufficiently large genus $g=2n$ by desingularising the union of Angenent's torus and the sphere.
 We observe that $\Phi_{2n-1}$ and $\Sigma_{2n}$ are both invariant under the action of the dihedral group $\dih_n$.
 Moreover, if the outermost intersection of $\Sigma_{2n}$ with the horizontal plane is moved to infinity, then the resulting surface is isotopic to $\Phi_{2n-1}$.
 This illustrates that if one would attempt to construct either $\Phi_{2n-1}$ or $\Sigma_{2n}$ via equivariant min-max methods, it would be especially delicate to control the topology of the resulting surface.

 \printaddress